 The Caffeine Cause

-Cafergot, Fiorecet, Fiorinal, Esgic, Midrin, Atenolol, Topamax, Elavil, a wide assortment of triptans, Tylenol with Codeine, Demerol, marijuana, botox, Excedrin and Depakote are the drugs I tried along my 27-year migraine headache journey.
-Some of these were prophylactic stabs in the dark at prevention, none of which worked.
-Many of them are painkillers that seemed to aggravate the problem and I would cycle through them, hoping for better results.
+Cafergot, Fiorecet, Fiorinal, Esgic, Midrin, Atenolol, Topamax, Elavil, a wide assortment of triptans, Tylenol with Codeine, Demerol, marijuana, botox, Excedrin and Depakote are the drugs I tried along my headache journey.
+Some of these were prophylactic stabs-in-the-dark at prevention, none of which worked.
+Many of them are painkillers that seemed to aggravate the problem and I would cycle through the variety, hoping for better results the next time around.
 Some of them are the big guns drugs that stop the headaches, but leave you wasted in their wake.

 The ergotamines were the old-fashioned drugs that worked as vessel-clampers.
 They worked, but they were dangerous.
 The first time a doctor prescribed cafergot to me, he prescribed a dose that was way too strong for my 100 pound body.
 I ended up unable to open my arms and legs to get out of a fetal position.
 My muscles became locked from lack of blood flow.
 It also made me vomit.
 For days afterward, I had horrible rebound headaches.
-In the weeks to follow, I went through black out periods after taking too much of the drug again as I experimented with dosage so that I took just enough to kill the headache, but not so much that it made me sick or caused black outs.
+In the weeks to follow, I went through black out periods after taking too much of the drug again as I experimented with dosage, trying to find the magic about that would be just enough to kill the headache, but not so much that it made me sick or caused black outs.
 Once I figured out the dosage (one fifth of the original prescribed dose) and timing of that dosage, I was able to better control the migraines to keep them from escalating out of control.
 Cafergot suppositories became my crutch, the item I never left home without, for years.
 Then, the triptans became the popular migraine drug as Cafergot disappeared from the market due to safety concerns.

 The beginning of the end of my headaches came in 2008, when I was co-authoring a blog.
 In a post one day, I mentioned that I had migraines.
 Two of the readers of our blog commented on the post, telling me that the only way they had gotten rid of their own migraines was to eliminate caffeine completely from their diet.